Isaiah 47:15

 Quick Summary

 Isaiah 47:15 is a verse from the book of Isaiah in the Old Testament.
-The NIV reads: "That is what they are to you— these merchants with whom you have dealt from your youth; each of them goes off in his own..."
+The KJV reads: "Thus shall they be unto thee with whom thou hast laboured, even thy merchants, from thy youth: they shall wander every o..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Isaiah 47:15